By sennder team, 4 minute read

 With your documents in order, you're now ready to begin building your fleet.
 Generally, more trucks will bring in more money, but large vehicles are not cheap.
 Especially if you're new to the business, it is likely wise to start small.
 You can always grow your fleet later if things are going well.

 In trucking, dependable equipment can make the difference between success and failure, so put some time and thought into the best way to acquire your initial fleet.

 As a first step, consider your budget and look into options for buying versus leasing trucks.

 Also, consider which trucks best suit the goods you intend to carry.
 For example, refrigerated trucks are required for some goods but would be completely unnecessary if you don't plan to ship any perishables.

 Doing a cost-benefit analysis for a few different kinds of trucks that you are considering could be helpful.
 Do your research and try to account for maintenance costs and fuel.
 Old, used trucks are cheaper up front, but repair costs add up quickly, and any time a truck spends in a garage is a loss of income.
 Generally, newer trucks can deliver more loads before needing any serious maintenance.

-Finally, you may want to consider what kind of fuel you'd like to use.
+Finally, you may want to consider what fuel you'd like to use.
 Even standard diesel engines can run on biodiesel or HVO fuel.
 Reducing carbon emissions by using these fuels may help your business stand out.
 Increasingly, big shippers want to transition to greener supply chains, and offering lower-emissions trucks may help you win a few extra contracts.

 Step 4: Hire a team

 One person can start a trucking company alone.
 You can drive and manage your own business with one or two trucks.
 But to run your business more efficiently, you'll probably want to hire a team as your business grows.